-So the rewards program is not as valuable and versatile as the Arrival Plus.
-That card offers 2 miles per dollar for every purchase no matter what it is, with a 5% bonus every time you redeem.
-But the Sapphire Preferred makes your points 25% more valuable when you redeem them through Chase Ultimate Rewards.
+So the rewards program is quite different.
+And the Sapphire Preferred makes your points 25% more valuable when you redeem them through Chase Ultimate Rewards.

-This helps to offset the fact that the Sapphire Preferred only offers 2 points per dollar on some purchases, but through March 2020 you can earn 5X Ultimate Rewards points per dollar on travel purchased through Chase Ultimate Rewards and Lyft rides.
+This helps to offset the fact that the Sapphire Preferred usually only offers 2 points per dollar on some purchases, but through March 2020 you can earn 5X Ultimate Rewards points per dollar on travel purchased through Chase Ultimate Rewards and Lyft rides.
 And it means that you effectively earn 2.5% cash back when you earn points at the 2X rate and redeem them through Chase Ultimate Rewards.
 This beats out the effective 2.1% cash back rate you get with the Arrival Plus.

 The Sapphire Preferred allows you to transfer your points to a variety of frequent traveler programs.
 That includes both airlines and hotels.
 But the Arrival Plus does not.
 These transfers can in some cases let you get much more value for your points.
 But you should explore these options before assuming they will work for you.